jlamsens/opensysadmins/docs/howtos/password-recovery-cisco2960/index.md

     ```

 === "Step3"
     Optional: should you choose to discard the startup configuration file, delete that file.
-Otherwise, skip this step.
+If not, skip this step.

     ``` title='' hl_lines="0"
     switch: delete flash:config.text